Janele Hyer-Spencer: Post-Assembly career

 In September 2011, Hyer-Spencer was hired by the New York State Education Department as a federal legislative liaison.
 A former state employee alleged that Sheldon Silver concocted a scheme to fire her from her job so that Hyer-Spencer could be hired.

 Personal life

 During her Assembly tenure, Hyer-Spencer resided in Staten Island with her husband, Douglas Spencer.
 As of 2009, she had run in three New York City Marathons, with a best time of 4 hours and 20 minutes.
 In a Staten Island Advance interview, she stated she runs 5 days a week, and over 25 hours a week.

 While in the State Assembly, she was noted for commuting to Albany via motorcycle, riding a Yamaha V-Star with the custom license plate JANELE.

 In court papers unsealed during the sentencing phase of the criminal trial of former Assembly Speaker Sheldon Silver, the federal government stated that it had evidence that Silver had engaged in extramarital affairs with two people; the names were redacted, but other sources identified one of the people as Hyer-Spencer.
 Hyer-Spencer's attorney denied the allegations.
-Hyer-Spencer reportedly flaunted her relationship with Silver and bragged about it to her Assembly colleagues.